8 Simple Steps to Export Your Pets from Malaysia

 To obtain the export permit, your export agent will need you to provide the following:

 - A vaccination card, showing that your pet is up to date on vaccines.
-(Note: vaccine requirements can change frequently, so be sure to check with your export agent about which ones are required at the time you’re exporting your pet).
+(Note: vaccine requirements can change frequently, including when the vaccines are administered prior to departure, so be sure to check with your export agent about these ever-changing requirements.
+Sometimes even if your pet has been vaccinated within the past year, they may still require another vaccine within a few weeks of travel).

 - A health certificate signed and stamped by your veterinarian, which lists: